OpenOrbis/mira-project-archive/DEVELOPERS.md

 At first glance, it may seem like the Mira-Project is very complicated, but once you understand the basic layout it is very clear and simple.

 * `Tools/` - The tooling folder, which may contain additional libraries and tools to assist with Mira development.
 These tools are not required to build Mira, but will help developers.
-* `Scripts/` - These are general puropse scripts that may get executed automatically by the build, or are there for initializing development environments.
+* `Scripts/` - These are general puropse scripts that may get executed automatically by the build, or there for initializing development environments.
 * `Output/` - When configured (by default it's not) will be the output directory for all builds
 * `Firmware/` - This directory contains all the components to Mira's core
     * `Dependencies/` - The dependencies for the Mira project, usually just freebsd-headers, and oni-framework